davidvarga/MBeautifier/README.md

  - **IndentationCharacter**: [white-space|tab].
 Specifies which character should be used for auto-indentation: white space or tabulator.
 Defaults to "white-space".
  - **IndentationCount**: Integer value.
 Specifies the level of auto-indentation (how many **IndentationCharacter** means one level of indentation).
 Defaults to "4".
+ - **Indentation_TrimBlankLines**: [1|0].
+Specifies if blank lines (lines containing only white space characters - as result of auto-indentation) should be trimmed (made empty) by MBeautifier.
+Defaults to "1" as it can lead to smaller file sizes.

 Usage
 -----